 I have a homeopathy practice in downtown Toronto.
-I sell homeopathic software by Miccant, including our latest and greatest, ISIS.
-I sponsor seminars in the Toronto and Ottawa areas for select homepathic teachers including: Alize Timmerman (Holland), Frans Vermeulen (Sweden), Alastair Gray (Australia) and Jane Cichetti (USA).
+I sell homeopathic software by Miccant.com, including our latest and greatest, ISIS [editor’s note: Isis has changed its name to “Vision”.
+“Vision” has now replaced CARA Professional].
+I sponsor seminars in the Toronto and Ottawa areas for select homeopathic teachers including: Alize Timmerman (Holland), Frans Vermeulen (Sweden), Alastair Gray (Australia) and Jane Cichetti (USA).

 Miccant developed the very first software back in 1986.
 Our aim is to make the software EASY to use!
 The top of the line program offers 8 repertories and over 360 volumes of materia medica.
-To see for yourself go to www.miccant.com or request a presentation CD from me.
-How is that Elaine?
+To see for yourself go to www.miccant.com there’s a 2 week free trial.

-Oh, I’m sorry, were you talking?
-I do remember something about Jane Cichetti, isn’t she the best?
+Speaking of Jane Cichetti, isn’t she the best?
+I interviewed her for the Hpathy ezine.
 Not that you’re not the best too, Carolyn!
 (It is Carolyn, isn’t it?)

 She is a lovely person.
 I met her in Philadelphia.
 She is a good friend and colleague of Alize Timmerman, as well.
 Come on up for the seminar.
 It is a lovely time of year in Ottawa in October and Jane will be very interesting.
 She has just come out with her first book on Dreams which Dana Ullman published.
 The seminar will be in regards to this new work.

 Speaking of Miccant software, let me ask you about the “Expert System”!
-For those of you who don’t know, these computerized repertory programs enable you to select the rubrics in your case and find the top remedies just by clicking “Analyze”; but, the “Expert” analysis, apparently, finds the remedy that George Vithoulkas would have said if he were here!
-(Well, obviously, if George were here he’d have said, “Get me a taxi!”)
+For those of you who don’t know, these computerized repertory programs enable you to select the rubrics in your case and find the top remedies just by clicking “repertorize”; but, the “Expert” analysis, apparently, finds the remedy that George Vithoulkas would have found if he were here taking the case!
+(Well, obviously, if George were here, he’d be leaving….)